LassoSoft/LassoGuide/lasso_guide_source/language/methods.rst

 executed for that call.
 The methods are sorted according to how closely related each given parameter value is to each method's stated type constraint for that parameter position, with each subsequent parameter having a lower priority than the previous.

-Methods with no type constraint for a parameter position will sort lower than methods which do have a type constraint there.
-For a given position, methods which are valid only because they accept rest parameters will sort lower than methods which accept an actual declared parameter there.
-Additionally, having a required parameter for a position will have a method sort higher than one with an optional parameter.
+-  Methods with a type constraint for a parameter position will sort higher than methods which do not have a type constraint.
+-  Methods having a required parameter for a position will sort higher than methods with an optional parameter.
+-  Methods which are valid only because they accept rest parameters will sort lower than methods which accept an actual declared parameter.

-In the case where the result of the sort leads to two or more equally valid methods, then the call is ambiguous and a failure will be generated.
-In practice, ambiguous methods are usually handled when the conflicting method is first defined, leading to the second definition overwriting the first, thus removing the first from future consideration during dispatch.
+In the case where the result of the sorting leads to two or more equally valid methods, then the call is ambiguous and a failure will be generated.
+In practice, ambiguous methods are usually handled when the conflicting method is first defined, leading to the second definition overwriting the first, which removes the first from future consideration during dispatch.

 Keyword parameters are never considered during the method selection process until the end where the single remaining method's keyword parameters (if any)